isbobby/simple-customer-table/README.md

 __project/config.py__

-The Env files are exposed using docker-compose, you may wish to change to ENV variables to your own variables in this the config class.
+The Env files are exposed using docker-compose, you may wish to change to ENV variables to your variables in this config class.
 For example, you should change the database URI to that of your local database.

 __myRedis.py__

-The server runs redis on an image named 'redis', if you are starting your own redis service on localhost, you should change the localhost name to 'localhost' (make this change in project/init.py as well).
+The server runs redis on an image named 'redis', if you are starting your redis service on localhost, you should change the localhost name to 'localhost' (make this change in project/init.py as well).

 Once done, you can fire up localhost using `python3 app.py create_db` or `python3 app.py create_db_demo`(creates some dummy for you), and then `python3 app.py run`.
 You should also start a redis server on your localhost.